 Fireproofing Defect Likelihood: an inside look at how Brindley Engineering trains its engineers and technicians to identify and assess defects while providing the highest level of fireproofing services

-Welcome to Part 2 of our series on how Brindley Engineering focuses on engineering training to identify and assess defects and provide the highest level of fireproofing services.
-In part 1 we talked about fireproofing Condition Assessment strategies.
-In Part 2 we continue to talk with BE’s Chris Sedlacko to learn more about the BE fireproofing training program for its employees.
-We asked him about Defect Likelihood.
+Welcome to Part 2 of our series on Brindley Engineering’s commitment to engineering training for defect identification and assessment, ensuring top-tier fireproofing services.
+In Part 1 we explored fireproofing Condition Assessment strategies.
+Now, in Part 2, we continue our conversation with BE’s Chris Sedlacko to dive deeper into the BE fireproofing training program for employees.
+This time, we discuss Defect Likelihood.

 Quiz Question: Which of the following issues should be categorized as HIGH Likelihood?